Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 Limited options and availability

 What does all of that mean on the trail?
 We found them to be extremely grippy and handle damping really well.
 The slow rebound almost feels as if we had dropped a couple of clicks of rebound/fitted a damper upgrade and gave the ride a heavily damped feel that's well suited to fast riding as it is to slow tech.
-The damped characteristic could dull the springy or poppy characteristics of a bike but start slamming through rocky or rooty sections and the high levels of grip, control and confidence become clear.
+The damped characteristic could dull the springy or poppy characteristics of a bike but start slamming through rocky or rooty sections and the high levels of grip, control, and confidence become clear.

-They aren't too slow-rolling and not overly heavy either so they while they may suck some of the high-energy ride feel from your bike, we didn't find they punished us too much on climbs or flat sections.
+They aren't too slow-rolling and not overly heavy either so while they may suck some of the high-energy ride feel from your bike, we didn't find they punished us too much on climbs or flat sections.

-Not only that, but already keen global pricing has been dropped further in the UK recently too, making them a total bargain if you spell tire with a 'y'.
+Not only that but already keen global pricing has been dropped further in the UK recently too, making them a total bargain if you spell tire with a 'y'.

 Read our full review to find out why the Specialized Butcher is the best trail tire on the market.